Heal Your Broken Heart

 Over the years, Dr. Bobby discovered that there are specific stages of healing that people go through after a breakup.
-She developed a system, her “Heal Your Broken Heart” online breakup recovery program, that walks you step by step through the recovery process.
+She developed a system, her “Heal Your Broken Heart” online breakup recovery program, that walks you step by step through the process of healing.

-This online class is an affordable, convenient alternative to private counseling or coaching that makes working with Dr. Bobby easy and accessible.
+This online class is an affordable alternative to private counseling or coaching that makes working with Dr. Bobby easy and accessible.

-You can have a “Solution Session” with our on-call coach, whenever you like.
-In a single, solution-focused coaching session our on-call coach will talk you through strategies, help you create a plan to get through this difficult time.
+You can have a “Solution Session” with a breakup recovery coach, whenever you like.
+In a single, solution-focused coaching session a coach will provide breakup recovery strategies, and help you create a plan to get through this difficult time.

 Dr. Lisa Marie Bobby

 Dr. Lisa Marie Bobby is trained as a Psychologist, a Marriage and Family Therapist, and is a Board Certified Life Coach.
 She is the Founder of Growing Self Counseling and Life Coaching in Denver, Colorado.